 I have appreciated CHRISTIAN DADA’s designs long before he made Kaneki Ken’s iconic mask.
 I may not wear something as bold as Lady Gaga’s outfits, but from ripped jeans and denim jackets to asymmetrical shirts and mismatched shoes, I think that I also tend to challenge the convention when it comes to expressing myself through my clothes.
 I once got disapproving stares when I attended a wedding in a pink gown paired with neon green stilettos, but I received compliments when the pictures from the said event were finally uploaded online.
 Sometimes it feels good to dare to be different without being over the top.

 What do you think of CHRISTIAN DADA’s norm-bending designs, including the ghoul mask he designed?
-Has it made you even more excited for the release of the Tokyo Ghoul live-action film?
+Has it made you even more excited about the release of the Tokyo Ghoul live-action film?